Soviet anti-religious legislation: Laws Concerning Civil Obligations

 These come from the latter part of the 1920s.

 i) Law on military obligations, 1 September 1928:

 Section 1: ...
 The armed defence of the USSR shall be carried out only by the workers.
-Non-worker elements are charged with the fulifillment of other tasks for the defence of the USSR.
+Non-worker elements are charged with the fulfillment of other tasks for the defence of the USSR.

 Section 236: Citizens, free from military service on religious ground ... are to be assigned to: in peacetime – public benefiting work (combating natural disasters, epidemics, etc.) ... and in wartime – special brigades for the servicing of the front and rear.

 Local courts freed people from military service.

 The Central Committee and the Soviet of People's Commissars of the USSR decrees: